ZHAJOR/Docker-Apache-2.4-Php-5.6-for-Laravel/README.md

 This configuration was made to run a Laravel project with a postgresql database, as a developer.
 This should also work with a Lumen project (not tested).
 The drivers for mysql are available.
+If you need i also made a proxy apache image : [Docker-Apache-2.4-Proxy](https://github.com/ZHAJOR/Docker-Apache-2.4-Proxy)

 ## Usage
 First you have to make an image :